 GOL was founded in 2000 and initiated operations in 2001, when entrepreneur Constantino de Oliveira Junior pioneered the low-cost carrier concept in Brazil.
 Constantino de Oliveira Junior has been key to GOL's success, first as chief executive officer and, since 2012, as chairman of our board of directors.
 He continues to be the leading figure at GOL, both in helping set strategic direction and in his close supervision of and daily interaction with senior management.
-As of December 31, 2022, the Constantino family, which indirectly controls us, held 53.9% of the economic interest in us.
+In March 2023, we concluded the corporate reorganization described in that certain master contribution agreement, entered into by certain principal shareholders of Avianca's holding company, pursuant to which Abra Mobi LLP (controlled by the Constantino family) holds 50% voting control over us and Abra Kingsland LLP (controlled by Kingsland International Group S.A.) holds the other 50% voting control.
 Our corporate governance practices include a board of directors with a majority of independent members, a highly experienced executive management team and an independent audit committee.